Is melatonin safe while breastfeeding?

 “It’s always best to discuss with one’s doctor regarding their use,” Kramer advises.

-What are some alternatives for managing insomnia?
+What are natural alternatives to taking melatonin for sleep?

 One concern with taking a sleep aid is the effect that it may have on the parent who is in charge of caring for their baby, Silver says.
 “I wouldn’t want a breastfeeding mom to become too sleepy to care safely for her baby overnight,” she says.